dispatchrun/wzprof/README.md

 `wzprof` currently implements two profilers, CPU and Memory, and works with any language compiled to WASM.
 Developers can use the classic `go tool pprof` or any `pprof` compatible tool to consume their profiles.

+## Features

+- CPU: calls sampling.
+- Memory: allocations (see below).
+- DWARF support (demangling, source-level profiling)
+- Integrated pprof server.
+- Library and CLI interfaces.

 ## Usage

 You can either use `wzprof` as a CLI or as a library if you use the Wazero runtime libraries.

-You can get the latest version of the profiler via:
+You can get the latest version of the profiler library via:
 ```
 go get github.com/stealthrocket/wzprof@latest
 ```